hegdebhavya/Virtualization-Assignment-2/README.md

 ```

   * I have modified the files /linux/arch/x86/kvm/cpuid.c and /linux/arch/x86/kvm/vmx/vmx.c to add the required variables and logic to add support for cpuid leaf nodes 0x4ffffffc and 0x4ffffffd.
-These changes are committed to the current GitHub repository and commits can be seen here.
+These changes are committed to the current GitHub repository and commits can be seen https://github.com/hegdebhavya/linux/commit/b0f1c18a54b1e92549034ab453affeccfb367bf0.

 * To test the cpuid modifications we will now install virt-manager and run a 32-bit Ubuntu Virtual
 ```